chuckiex3/ip/docs/README.md

   **Example: ip.jar saved in Downloads**
   ![ip.jar in Downloads example](https://github.com/chuckiex3/ip/tree/master/images/howtocalljar.png)

-  >!!
-Please change the font in your terminal to NSimSun.
+  >:exclamation: Please change the font in your terminal to NSimSun.
   >> 1. Right click on the top of your terminal and click on 'Properties' from the drop down menu.

   ![Right click on the terminal](https://github.com/chuckiex3/ip/tree/master/images/changefontonterminal.png)